-Design Constraints for a Commercial Version of Catchup (for Kickstarter!)
+Design Constraints for a Commercial Version of Catchup

-If you happen to follow the activities of yours truly, an obscure game designer in the hidden recess of the game world where abstract games lurk with suspicious eyes, you may know I’m thinking about Kickstarting a real, physical, commercial version of my game Catchup.
+If you happen to follow the activities of yours truly, an obscure game designer in the hidden recess of the game world where abstract games lurk with suspicious eyes, you may know I’m thinking about publishing a real, physical, commercial version of my game Catchup.
 Launch is still a long way off and it could turn out to be a fool’s errand (abstract game publishing is hard), but I may do it anyway because I have accumulating evidence that Catchup will make a viable product.

 For this reason, I’m working with a great industrial designer to help me make Catchup so arresting that when you gaze upon it, it forces your eyeballs concussively out of your head, and when you touch it, your fingers pop off your hands.
 In preparation for that, I created a list of design constraints, and I’m posting them here for those interested in the physical design of games.